flottflyt/plan-a-trip-to-mars/README.md

 ### Scenario constants

-Five scenario constants exists:
+Five scenario constants exists, defined inside a single object `SimulationConstants`:

-- `SIZE`: The length of the sides of the simulation, in metres.
+- `size`: The length of the sides of the simulation, in metres.
-- `TOT_TIME`: The total time of the simulation, in units of `spi`.
+- `total_time`: The total time of the simulation, in units of `spi`.
 That is, changing the `spi` will change the unit of the total time (e.g. seconds to hours).
 This value decides how many iterations the simulation will use.
-- `FPS`: The frame rate of the animation.
-After the simulation has been calculated, only every `n`-th iteration is used (for `FPS=n`).
+- `fps`: The frame rate of the animation.
+After the simulation has been calculated, only every `n`-th iteration is used (for `fps=n`).
 Useful if you need high temporal resolution, but a faster simulation.
-- `TIME_SCALE`: The clock shown in the animation is divided by `TIME_SCALE`, effectively changing the time unit.
+- `time_scale`: The clock shown in the animation is divided by `time_scale`, effectively changing the time unit.
-- `UNIT`: Add a time unit to the simulation clock.
+- `unit`: Add a time unit to the simulation clock.

 ### `Universe().set_spi()`